The Lizardman Frequently Asked Questions

 While in college I hit upon the idea of using body modification

-occurred to me that some of the principles put forth by Wittgenstein
+to me that some of the principles put forth by Wittgenstein in his

-in his later works offered an interesting potential for exploration
+later works offered an interesting potential for exploration in

-in relation to the transformation ideas I had been working with
+relation to the transformation ideas I had been working with in art.

-in art.
-Broken down it goes something like this: (1) Wittgenstein
+Broken down it goes something like this: (1) Wittgenstein suggested

-suggested that one way in which we are able to apply one term
+that one way in which we are able to apply one term to many different

-to many different objects is because they share a sort of "family
+objects is because they share a sort of "family resemblance" (2)

-procedures because I felt that a permanent commitment to the
+body modification procedures because I felt that a permanent commitment

 Why a reptilian theme?

-body theme (fit all areas, age well) and, even more importantly,
+theme (fit all areas, age well) and, even more importantly, something I

-something I would like for the rest of my life.
-After considering
+would like for the rest of my life.
+After considering several options

-several options (mazes, stories, spots, stripes) I settled on
+(mazes, stories, spots, stripes) I settled on the reptilian theme

-reptilian aspects.
-My body is still mine and I have chosen to
+aspects.
+My body is still mine and I have chosen to incorporate other

 When did you start work on the project?

-1990.
-The first real work I had done (my first tattoo sessions)
+first real work I had done (my first tattoo sessions) came 4 years

-came 4 years later in 1994 after much consideration and design
+later in 1994 after much consideration and design work.

 What body modifications have you had done?